Gold, silver prices up in Azerbaijan

 By Rovshan Badalov – Trend:

-The price of palladium increased in comparison with the previous figure by 35.615 manats to 2,634.8555 manats per ounce.
+The price of palladium decreased in comparison with the previous figure by 37.3405 manats to 2,597.5150 manats per ounce.

 Precious metals